aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     * Check the box `Server Build`
     * Build the project to the `LinuxServerBuild` folder (Click "Build" and in new window choose "LinuxServerBuild" folder, enter the **exact name** "GameLiftExampleServer" in "Save as" field and click "Save")
 6. **Deploy the build and the GameLift resources** (`FleetDeployment/deployBuildAndUpdateGameLiftResources.sh`)
-    * Open file FleetDeployment/deployBuildAndUpdateGameLiftResources.sh in your favourite text editor
-    * Set the region variable in the script to your selected region
-    * Set the secondaryregion variable in the script to your selected secondary location as we're running the Fleet in two different Regions (this will be used by the latency-based matchmaking)
     * Run the script (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
     * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed
     * You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation